 Regular visitors to downtown Flagstaff may have noticed a change on North San Francisco Street in early November.
 In the old Flagstaff Post Office, built in 1917, which has sat empty for the past three years since Seasoned Kitchen supply store moved, lights and people could suddenly be seen through the large glass windows.
-Brought to you by the people of the Hotel Monte Vista, the Lotus Lounge celebrated its grand opening on December 13 following a month-long trial run.
+Brought to you by the people of the Hotel Monte Vista, the Lotus Lounge celebrated its grand opening celebration on December 13 following a month-long trial run.

-“As soon as a concept was nailed down the process was expedited because there was so much that had to be done in this building in terms of setting up the kitchen, making it an actual functional restaurant,” explains marketing director Genie Kuester.
+“As soon as a concept was nailed down the process was expedited because there was so much that had to be done in this building in terms of setting up the kitchen, making it an actual functional restaurant,” explains marketing manager Genie Kuester.

 Now, fully open just in time for the hotel’s 90th anniversary, Lotus Lounge is offering selections of Asian cuisine fit for casual dining, date night and everything in between.